CESNET/occi-schemas/README.md

 ## Using the JSON Schema

 The main schema file (`OCCI-schema.json`) contains all the definitions and should validate any type of OCCI message.
 It cannot, however, check if the incomming message is of the expected type.
-In other words, it will check if a JSON rendering is valid, but not if it is a valid `action`.
+In other words, it will check if a JSON rendering is valid, but not if it is, for example, a valid `Action`.

 Other schemas in the `schemas` directory only reference definitions in the main schema, and contain no definitions of their own.
 They are used to check specific classes of messages.